 Golf In Arabic / Golf / جولف

 Arab leaders are generally less enthusiastic about portraying themselves as sportsmen in public.
-It could be argued that sport, despite its popularity and power to mobilize the people, is still considered in the Arab World as a domain of amusement (hence, not serious).
-That is being said, there are, however, some exceptions.
+People argue that sports are still a domain of amusement in the Arab World (hence, not serious).
+This, despite its popularity and power to mobilize the people.
+There are, however, some exceptions.
 King Hassan II of Morocco was a keen golfer.
-He stated that many political decisions were taken on the golf course.
-The King once declared in a 1987 interview for Jour de France magazine that his best moments were when he was playing golf, and the only thing that would stop him was when one of his ministers would bring an important file between two golf swings.
+He stated that he took many political decisions on the golf course.
+The King declared in a 1987 interview for Jour de France that his best moments were when he was golfing.
+Also, the only thing that would stop him was when one of his ministers would bring an important file between two swings.

 Skating In Arabic / Tazaloj / تزلج

-Considering that Middle East is usually a pretty hot area, you wouldn’t think that skating is popular, but did you know that the UAE’s top sport is ice hockey?
-That’s because the Emirates’ squad was ranked 44th internationally in 2015 in the International Ice Hockey Federation, higher than the country was ranked in any other international sporting federation.
+Considering that Middle East is usually a pretty hot area, you wouldn’t think that skating is popular.
+But did you know that the UAE’s top sport is ice hockey?
+That’s because the Emirates’ squad ranked 44th internationally in 2015 in the International Ice Hockey Federation.
+UAE did better in skating than other international sports federation.

 Known as the game of the wealthy, falconry is a sport that involves taming and teaching a falcon to hunt for its trainer.
-Falconry was originally practiced by Bedouins to hunt hares and other birds for food and later developed into an esteemed sport.
+Falconry was originally practiced by Bedouins to hunt hares and other birds for food.
+Later it developed into an esteemed sport.
 The UAE is well known for its falconry as it is also considered a traditional sport.
 Many of UAE’s rulers are falconry enthusiasts as the nation imports falcons from all across the globe.

 Camel racing is a popular spectator sport in the Arabian Peninsula.
-Camels are bred and trained for racing from the age of two, mainly in the interior regions of the country.
-Winners are highly rewarded and prizes range from cash to cars.
-Also, winning camels are sold for vast amounts of money.
+People breed and train camels for racing from the age of two, mainly in the interior regions of the country.
+Winners get rewards and prizes range from cash to cars.
+Also, the camels that win are sold for vast amounts of money.